particle-iot/docs/src/content/support/wholesale-store/creating-account.md

 ## Wholesale Account Types

  - [Business](http://www-wholesale.particle.io/wholesale-b2b) contains our standard bulk pricing and bulk format products.
 If you are a product creator, choose this option.
 Processing of your account will take up to 2 business days.
- - [Particle For Good](http://www-wholesale.particle.io/wholesale-particle-for-good) contains our preferred pricing for non-profits, educators, and those commited to making a positive impact.
+ - [Particle For Good](http://www-wholesale.particle.io/wholesale-particle-for-good) contains our preferred pricing for non-profits, educators, and those committed to making a positive impact.
 To learn more about the Particle For Good program and to apply to be apart of this program, please visit the [P4G](https://www.particle.io/for-good/) site.
  - [Distributors](http://www-wholesale.particle.io/wholesale-distributors) is for our reseller network.
 Use this account type if you would like to become an official Particle Distributor.
 Our application process requires relevant business information and will take up to 2 weeks to process.
 We may ask you to provide proof of your reseller status and reserve the right to decline any distributors.

 ## Particle Distributor Requirements